zzonyo/trust-docs-test/source/index.html.md

 Order Push Subscription: wss://api.hbdm.com/option-notification

-System status updates subscribing ：wss://api.hbdm.com/center-notification
+System status updates subscription ：wss://api.hbdm.com/center-notification

 If you fail visiting the two addresses above, you can also visit: